 Research your trip providers, and see who is on your insurer's approved list.
 Do this comparison before booking your trip.
 Get familiar with cancellation policies for your hotels, car rentals, Air BnBs, and any other prepaid suppliers.
 Write them all down or make a spreadsheet to keep track.
 Their timing and policy requirements need to be compatible.

 Check the weather and look into storms forming during hurricane season.
 They can travel quickly and really wreck your trip.

 Be familiar with your work requirements and use good judgment to figure your work cancellation add-ons.
 If you're not sure about your company or your workload, choosing those riders protects your money.

-If you purchase your travel insurance on this date, or within just a couple days after, you are making sure that your coverage will be valid and in place by the time you depart.
-Much of the fine print on your insurance contracts involves purchase dates and eligibility dates.
+If you purchase your travel insurance on this date, or within just a couple of days after, you are making sure that your coverage will be valid and in place by the time you depart.
+Much of the fine print on your insurance contracts involve purchase dates and eligibility dates.

 Purchasing early allows you enough time to buy other riders and check your waivers if you need to.
 It also affords you the chance to add additional costs such as plane tickets and tours to your policy.